jtcanfield/risk-game/README.md

 note: in the code, the players are objects in an array, and all game pieces are objects in an array. the ai works on "value" numbers to determine where to attack, reinforce, and how to act.

+There is a bug where sometimes ALL AI will focus on EU and AS, working on fixing